 Parallel to something above

+5:34 if man repeats divorce three times in one majlis intending thereby emphasis and anger, then leaves her for 4 months, that is 1 baa2in divorce, I abandon qiyas here and take istiḥsān, by qiyas it would have been triple divorce.
+And AH and AY are istiḥsān, and M and Z are qiyas, so who is mystery narrator who took istiḥsān?

 5:50 if a man says to his wife you committed adultery, and she responds I committed it with you!
 Then there is no li3an between them, nor any 7add.
 This is istiḥsān.
 By qiyas she should have had li3an on her because this is not a tasdeeq, because a woman cant commit adultery with her husband.
 But we abandon qiyas and take istiḥsān.

 Not clear how li3an works here

+5:51 if man’s wife gives birth, then after a year or two he denies child, he must keep child and is guilty of slandering his wife.
+He cannot deny child after year or two.
+AH sets limit of at birth or day or two, by istiḥsān, while for AY and M it’s time of nifas, 40 days, and that’s what we take.

 5:59 and if a husband brings witnesses that a wife confessed to zina, no hadd cause she has to confess 4 times.
 Quotes hadith of ma3iz.
 And if witnesses are one man two woman, also idraa2.
 Istiḥsān here baandon qiyas, because (the husband) has avoided the hadd (for qadhf?) still idraa2, because she has to confess 4 time. istiḥsān here abandoning qiyas.

 I think issue here is clearly, if they made testimony she confessed once, but its insufficient, then clearly insufficient accusation should cause hadd, but they don’t get hadd either.

+5:78 if man says every slave I own is free, intending thereby a slave he co-owns, then he did free his share.
+But if no intention, no freedom there, because he’s not owned completely by him.
+But if he intended it, we do free him, by istiḥsān.

+5:90 if witnesses testify that on deathbed man said one of my two slaves is free but didn’t name which, by istiḥsān free each of them by hissa of the thuluth, and then they must work for remainder of their value, abandon qiyas here.
+And this is AH opinion.
+But AY and M disagree.

 5:123 if a mukatab buys her parents or children she cant sell them, but if she buys other mahrams she can.
 In qiyas the two are equal, but by istiḥsān the second is ok according to H. but Y and M say cant do mahrams either

 5:155 um walad doing mukataba can buy family members and sell them, except for mother and father according to H. But Y and M say cant sell any of them.